 Yet, unlike any other diagnoses (such as arthritis, cancer, ulcer, etc.), there will not be any exam or MRI or biopsy that could produce the ‘depression’ or the ‘anxiety.’
 In essence, the ‘thing’ does not exist.

 This is not to suggest that a child’s brain is functioning optimally at that point.
 It is also not to suggest that their behavior or emotions are all okay.
 They may be having depressive thoughts or anxious thoughts, and this is problematic.
 Change is needed.
 Yet, as we examine the long-term trajectory of the child, this seemingly small point becomes enormous.
 Thoughts are changeable.
 A ‘thing’ requires someone else or something else to intervene to fix it.
 From the child’s inner perspective, the control over my life happiness shifts from something I can influence to something I have no control over.

 Fix the Child with Medication

 In this model, there are two paths available.
 Typically, the child or adolescent is typically given the diagnosis and told that they need medication to help them get better.
 This is the case with many diagnoses, as children are offered medications despite multiple studies supporting the highly questionable efficacy of the drugs.
-For example, with child or adolescent depression, it is common for pediatricians and psychiatrists to prescribe antidepressants.
-This practice continues despite multiple reviews of the literature that suggest risk is attached to the use of these medications, with little to no benefit over placebos. ( In 2016, the Lancet published a comprehensive meta-study on this issue, and concluded, “When considering the risk–benefit profile of antidepressants in the acute treatment of major depressive disorder, these drugs do not seem to offer a clear advantage for children and adolescents.”)
+For example, with a child or adolescent depression, it is common for pediatricians and psychiatrists to prescribe antidepressants.
+This practice continues despite multiple reviews of the literature that suggest the risk is attached to the use of these medications, with little to no benefit over placebos. ( In 2016, the Lancet published a comprehensive meta-study on this issue, and concluded, “When considering the risk-benefit profile of antidepressants in the acute treatment of the major depressive disorder, these drugs do not seem to offer a clear advantage for children and adolescents.”)

 I emphasize such studies because the data overwhelmingly argues that the ‘fix the child’ with medication approach (for many psychological diagnoses) is often flawed.